-D. There is no coherent alternative to Republican leadership.
+D. The fact remains that there is no coherent alternative to Republican leadership.
 The people still recognize that our economic problems were a long time in the making, and that the cure will take time too.
 According to CBS/New York Times voter exit polls in the last election, voters by a 5 to 4 margin blamed our economic problems on past Democratic policies rather than on President Reagan.